syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSchedule/DayView.md

 {% endhighlight %}
 {% endtabs %}

-You can download the entire source code of this demo for Xamarin.iOS from here [Date_Selection](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Date_Selection481745259.zip)
+You can download the entire source code of this demo for Xamarin.Android from here [Date_Selection](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Date_Selection-303833588.zip)

 >**NOTE**
-* `SFSchedule` does not support multiple selection.
+* `SfSchedule` does not support multiple selection.
-* `SFSchedule` supports two-way binding of `SelectedDate` property.
+* `SfSchedule` supports two-way binding of `SelectedDate` property.

 ![](daymodule_images/selection_Day.png)